machal/cssmine-content/content/css3-rgba.md

 CSS3 RGBa Color – Semi-transparent Color
 ========================================

-It is a RGB color with a fourth parameter (a number) which is the alpha transparency channel.
+This is an RGB color with a fourth parameter (a number) which is the alpha transparency channel.

 ```css